conradbeach/dotfiles/mac_setup_manual_steps.md

 # Manual Mac Setup

 ## Files
-- [ ] Copy '~/Downloads' folder from Time Machine backup onto this machine.
+- [ ] Copy '~/Downloads' folder from previous machine onto this machine.
-- [ ] Copy relevant projects onto this machine from the '~/development' folder from Time Machine backup.
+- [ ] Copy relevant projects in '~/development' from previous machine onto this machine.

 ## OS Settings
 - [ ] Confirm MacOS settings were applied correctly by the setup script

+### iCloud
+- [ ] Sign into iCloud

 ### Network
 - [ ] Enable Firewall